 Lucy shrugged.
 “She's old wizarding blood, she was probably raised to have good manners.
 Yes, I know it's a difficult concept for you to understand.”
 Rose reached out to shove her lightly, and Lucy got to her feet.
 “Come on.
-I'm starting dinner.”
+I’m making tea, come join me.”

 “I'll be there in a second.”
 Rose let herself fall backward onto the bed again, buried her face in a pillow, and screamed.
 Sometimes, she really, really hated her boyfriend's family.
 'Manners' were no excuse to give a person a heart attack.

 Rose was just glad that she was back at work the next day.
-It saved her from having to think about whether she ought to write Narcissa Malfoy back and whether she had anything to apologise to Scorpius for.
-She had come to see the D.C.B. as a safe little bubble – when she was there, she didn't have to worry about people judging her or liking her boyfriend too much or not liking him at all.
+It saved her from having to think about whether she ought to write Narcissa Malfoy back.
+Work was a safe little bubble in some ways – when she was there, she didn't have to worry about people judging her or liking her boyfriend too much or not liking him at all.
 She could just be herself and say what she pleased, rather than worry about all the ramifications.

 “Morning,” Victoire said as soon as she walked in.